 |Fibre||2.4 grams||7 grams|

 |Protein||10 grams||13 grams|

 Based on the data above, here are some of my conclusions.
 You can also use this as a guide on which bread is more suitable for your health needs:

 In many ways whole wheat bread is better than sourdough:

 Importantly sourdough bread is much better at absorbing minerals.
 I find it amazing that even though whole wheat bread contains more minerals, they are not well absorbed by our bodies.
 With sourdough bread, despite having fewer minerals, we actually benefit more as our bodies can absorb them better.

 Both bread types come in their own individual benefits and advantages.
 But if you ever need to choose one, which do you think is the best?

 I’m fascinated by the health benefits of both whole wheat and sourdough bread.
 So, instead of picking just one, why not go for WHOLE WHEAT SOURDOUGH BREAD?
-If you want to get the benefits of both breads, it’s an excellent choice.
+If you want to get the benefits of both types of bread it’s an excellent choice.
 If you’d like to make one for yourself, you can try this recipe fromThe Perfect Loaf.
 Also, explore my beginner’s guide to sourdough bread baking and basic wholemeal bread.

 Hi, I’m Gareth Busby, a baking coach, head baker and bread-baking fanatic!
 My aim is to use science, techniques and 15 years of baking experience to help you become a better baker.